Chocolate Stout Cookies with Salted Dulce De Leche Filling (pressure cooker or stovetop) the filling is TOO easy to make it’s almost not fair!

 - Separate the eggs.
 Add the salt to the whites and beat the whites until light and frothy.

-- While beating the whites add ½ cup powdered sugar to the whites a little at a time, beat until firm.**
+- While beating the whites add ½ cup powdered sugar to the whites a little at a time, beat until firm, as if making meringue.**

 - Add the remaining powdered sugar and cocoa powder, stir until combined.